UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 Notes:

-What about the order? can we select a specific element?
+Can we select a specific element?

-Remember this data structure does not perserve order, so Python displays them according to some internal sorting scheme.
+Remember this data structure does not preserve order, so Python displays them according to some internal sorting scheme.

-We cannot select or slice from them, however, we can add to them with `.add()`.
+We cannot select or slice from them.
+However, we can add to them with `.add()` (meaning that sets are mutable\!).

 You’ll notice that unlike lists, the new entries are not added to the end of the structure.